-Their new study, published Feb.
-15 in the in the journal Biological Psychology, also suggests that people who suffer even a mild traumatic brain injury are more likely to develop an anxiety disorder and should take precautions to avoid stressful situations for at least some period of time.
+Their new study, published February 15 in the journal Biological Psychology, also suggests that people who suffer even a mild traumatic brain injury are more likely to develop an anxiety disorder and should take precautions to avoid stressful situations for at least some period of time.

 The motivation behind the study, which was conducted in rats, was the observed correlation of traumatic brain injury, or TBI, and PTSD, particularly in military veterans returning from service overseas, said Michael Fanselow, a UCLA professor of psychology and the senior author of the study.

 The reasons for this correlation are unknown.
 It could be simply that the events that cause brain injury are also very frightening and that the link between TBI and PTSD could be merely incidental.
 Fanselow and his colleagues, however, hypothesized that the two “could be linked in a more mechanistic way.”